- Personal Data Compliance Manual New!

 4. Request for consent to receiving further information from the University, if applicable;

-6. Notice of contact person for requesting access or correction.
+6. Notice of contact person for requesting access or correction; and

 For legitimate business purposes, colleagues may need to collect personal data from students, staff, applicants and donors.
 Colleagues should include in the data collection form (online or paper) a PICS tailor-made for the specific collection.
 They should also include a URL or link to the University's PPS as stipulated above.
 To help colleagues prepare a PICS, we have the following examples for your reference.
 Again, colleagues should tailor-make it to fit his/her situation.